tesla15/teslavm/README.md

 &nbsp;Yes, we are planning to rework the GUI.
 We are currently working more on the backend than the frontend.

-#### Will it fully support windows?

-&nbsp;Currently Windows support is poor (only 32 bit, poor acceleration but it's ok) but we are going to improve it

 #### HAX acceleration makes my machines doesnt launch! 😠

 &nbsp;Probably you dont have [HAXM](https://github.com/intel/haxm/releases/tag/v7.7.1) or you have Hyper-V [enabled](https://www.nakivo.com/blog/uninstalling-or-disabling-hyper-v-in-windows-10/).